 Exact lockout/tagout policies differ slightly for each organization, but all must be in line with OSHA’s Lockout/Tagout standard.
 The general idea is certified employees must use lockout devices to properly de-energize equipment before servicing.

 Similar to PITs, training plays an important role in ensuring Lockout/Tagout hazards are avoided.
-Thorough lockout/tagout training is necessarily to ensure lockout devices are accurately installed to remove the hazard.
+Thorough lockout/tagout training is necessary to ensure lockout devices are accurately installed to remove the hazard.

 Organizations throughout North America rely on Vector EHS Management software to manage their safety efforts, including the removal of manufacturing hazards.
 To learn more about how you can track and prevent common hazards in the manufacturing industry with safety management software, contact us today.